-Today’s PC graphics are much more advanced than the older versions.
+Today’s PC graphics are much more advanced than older versions.
 It is possible that some of your older programs may have been designed to run using a limited set of colors in the palette.
 This is what leads to blank screens.

 You can reset your older Windows program to operate either in “8-bit (256) color” or in “16-bit (65536) color.”
-To do this, right-click the program’s .exe file on any PC location, and go to “Properties -> Compatibility.”
+To do this, right-click the program’s .exe file on any PC location and go to “Properties -> Compatibility.”
 Use the “reduced color mode” option to fix the issues.
 Apply the changes to save, and run the older program once again.
 If it still does not work properly, go to the next compatibility setting.